cmashamolcm/learn_react/react-basics/react.md

   - When to use useEffect?
     - Whenever we need to interact with outside of React.
+    - Whenever we want to do something beyond just rendering

     - Eg:

        * HTTP call